 - how long your plan lasts.

-Your payment plan must commit to paying any leftover disposable income (your income less certain allowed expenses and payments on secured loans, such as a mortgage or car loan) towards your unsecured debts, such as credit card debts and medical bills.
+In your payment plan you must commit to paying any leftover disposable income (your income less certain allowed expenses and payments on secured loans, such as a mortgage or car loan) towards your unsecured debts, such as credit card debts and medical bills.
 (Learn more about devoting your disposable income to your Chapter 13 plan.)

 Length of Payment Plan